Jessica

 And ran away in fear.

-Quote Analysis: Jessica's contribution to the play's most-celebrated lyric exchange, and one of Shakespeare's most carefully constructed pieces of pastoral writing.
-The catalogue of doomed classical lovers — Thisbe, Dido, Medea, Troilus — is, on the surface, a piece of romantic decoration; below the surface, it is the play's quietest acknowledgement that romantic love can be catastrophic.
-Jessica's invocation of Thisbe is structurally specific: Thisbe and Pyramus are the classical lovers whose story ends in mutual suicide because each believed the other dead.
-The line carries an undertow of unease.
-Even at the lyric peak of the comedy's closing scene, Jessica is reaching for stories of love that did not survive the night.
+Quote Analysis: Jessica's contribution to the play's most celebrated lyric exchange, and one of Shakespeare's most carefully built pieces of pastoral writing.
+The catalogue of doomed classical lovers – Thisbe, Dido, Medea, Troilus – is, on the surface, romantic decoration; underneath, it is the play's quiet acknowledgement that romantic love can be catastrophic.
+Jessica's choice of Thisbe is pointed: Thisbe and Pyramus die because each believes the other dead.
+Even at the lyric peak of the comedy's last scene, she is reaching for a story of love that did not survive the night.

 Key Takeaways

-• The Daughter Who Defects: Jessica is the play's most morally divisive figure — the young woman whose flight from Shylock's household is presented by the Christian characters as deliverance and by the play's quieter arithmetic as theft.
+- The Daughter Who Defects: Jessica is the play's most morally divisive figure – the young woman whose flight from Shylock's house is deliverance to the Christian characters and theft by the play's quieter arithmetic.

-• Blood vs Manners: "Though I am a daughter to his blood, / I am not to his manners" is Jessica's foundational defence, and one of Shakespeare's most direct articulations of the early modern question of inherited versus chosen identity.
+- Blood vs Manners: "Though I am a daughter to his blood, / I am not to his manners" is her foundational defence, and one of Shakespeare's most direct statements of the question of inherited versus chosen identity.

 Study Questions and Analysis